dwavesystems/dwave-ocean-sdk/docs/shared/workflow.rst

 .. start_workflow_intro

-This section provides a high-level description of how you solve problems using quantum computers.

 The two main steps of solving problems using quantum computers are:

 1.  **Formulate your problem as an objective function**

-    :ref:`Objective (cost) functions <concepts_objectives>` are mathematical
-    expressions of the problem to be optimized; for quantum computing, these are :ref:`quadratic and nonlinear models <gs_concepts_qms>` that have lowest values (energy) for good solutions to the problems they represent.
+    An :term:`objective function` (cost function) is a mathematical expression of the problem to be optimized; for quantum computing, these are quadratic and nonlinear :ref:`models <concept_models>` that have lowest values (energy) for good solutions to the problems they represent.

 2.  **Find good solutions by sampling**

-    :ref:`Samplers <gs_concepts_samplers>` are processes that sample from low-energy states of objective functions.
+    :ref:`Samplers <concept_samplers>` are processes that sample from low-energy states of objective functions.
 Find good solutions by submitting your quadratic or nonlinear model to one of a variety of |dwave_short|'s quantum, classical, and hybrid quantum-classical samplers.

 .. note::
-    Samplers run---either remotely (for example, in |dwave_short|’s Leap service) or locally on your CPU---on compute resources known as *solvers*.
+    Samplers run---either remotely (for example, in |dwave_short|'s Leap service) or locally on your CPU---on compute resources known as *solvers*.
     (Note that some classical samplers actually brute-force solve small problems rather than sample, and these are also referred to as solvers.)